drewlovato/challenge10-teamprofilegenerator/README.md

 ### Video:

-- located in assets folder
+- Video is too large to be embedded in Github README.md document.
+Please refer to assets folder for video.

 #### back to [table-of-contents](#table-of-contents)